GregoriaRamirez/gregoriaramirez.github.io/self-assessment.md

 ## 🔄 Personal Growth

 Throughout the CS program and this Capstone, I learned how to take a project from concept to deployment using real development workflows.
 I strengthened my problem-solving and debugging skills, and I developed a professional approach to security, version control, and application structure.
-I feel more confident tackling development tasks with industry tools and techniques and am ready to contribute to backend and data-driven software teams.
+As the assignments progressed week by week, I began to see how the course outcomes connected and built upon each other.
+This made it clear how I was able to meet all five outcomes through my work in the Capstone.
+I feel more confident tackling development tasks with industry tools and techniques, and I feel more confident to continue learning and growing as I move forward in my career.
+I am ready to contribute to backend and data-driven software teams.

 ---